FidelAP-19/course-management-system/MENTORSHIP_GUIDELINES.md

 - When should I create interfaces vs concrete classes?
 - Should I have one big Controller or multiple smaller Controllers?
 - How much should I refactor before moving to Spring Boot?
+- When should Service return void vs return data?
+- As I refactor more operations, what patterns will emerge?

 **Testing Questions:**
 - How do I test Controller methods that use Scanner?